qlik-oss/corectl/docs/corectl_context_create.md

       --certificates string      path/to/folder containing client.pem, client_key.pem and root.pem certificates
   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line
-      --context string           Name of the context used when connecting to Qlik Associative Engine -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076") --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --insecure                 Enabling insecure will make it possible to connect using self signed certificates --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -t, --traffic                  Log JSON websocket traffic to stdout --ttl string               Qlik Associative Engine session time to live in seconds (default "0") -v, --verbose                  Log extra information
+      --context string           Name of the context used when connecting to Qlik Associative Engine --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --insecure                 Enabling insecure will make it possible to connect using self signed certificates --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -s, --server string            URL to a Qlik Product, a local engine, cluster or sense-enterprise -t, --traffic                  Log JSON websocket traffic to stdout --ttl string               Qlik Associative Engine session time to live in seconds (default "0") -v, --verbose                  Log extra information